SantiagoAndresSerrano/cost_control/README.md

 ## Getting started 🚀

-These instructions will allow you to install correctly the java web project
+These instructions will allow you to install correctly the Python web project

 ### Installation 🔧